The Strategic Stone Study Database

 For conservation work it is important to obtain stone that matches the original, not only in appearance, but also in terms of mineral composition, porosity and permeability.
 If not, the new stone will be a poor visual match and could hasten the weathering and decay of the adjacent stone.
 Awareness of possible sources of matching stone is therefore vital.

-The Department of Communities and Local Government.
-Minerals Policy Statement 1 (MPS1) Annex 3 Natural Building and Roofing Stone (2006) recommends that local authorities safeguard important sources of building stone.
+The Department of Communities and Local Government National Planning Policy Framework (2012) recommends that local authorities safeguard important sources of building stone.
 The Strategic Stone Study contributes to this vital process by identifying, for each county, the significant stone types used in the past, and their potential current sources.

 Publishing the Study

-English Heritage commissioned the British Geological Survey to expand its database of quarries, mines and mineral workings in the UK to accommodate this innovative database under a new site called England's Building Stone Pits (EBSPits).
-This is freely available on a Geographical Information System published via the British Geological Survey's web site.
+Historic England commissioned the British Geological Survey to expand its database of UK quarries, mines and mineral workings in order to accommodate this innovative database called England's Building Stone Pits (EBSPits).
+The data are freely available on a Geographical Information System accessed through the British Geological Survey's web site.
 In addition, the data for each county can be freely downloaded as a series of Excel spread sheets.
 Written accounts of the building stones of each county are contained within a series of illustrated atlases (and data).

 Please contact Alison Henry for further information.